arcus-azure/arcus.webapi/docs/preview/features/correlation.md

 ## Logging

 As an additional feature, we provide an extension to use the HTTP correlation directly in a [Serilog](https://serilog.net/) configuration as an [enricher](https://github.com/serilog/serilog/wiki/Enrichment).
-This adds the correlation information of the current request to the log event as a log property called `TransactionId` and `OperationId`.
+This adds the correlation information of the current request to the log event as a log property called `TransactionId`, `OperationId`, and `OperationParentId`.

 **Example**

 - `TransactionId`: `A5E90591-ADB0-4A56-818A-AC5C02FBFF5F`
 - `OperationId`: `79BB196A-B0CC-4F5C-B48A-AB87850346AF`
+- `OperationParentId`: `0BC101AC-5E41-43B5-B020-3EF467629E3D`

 **Usage**
 The enricher requires access to the application services so it can get the correlation information.